Volunteering on Fuerteventura

-The place itself was wonderful like the whole island always and there were many positive things about volunteering here, not just negative, which I also want to outline.
-I liked living in the camper so much (even with the termites...yes, I saw the termite outlets and heard their tiny scratching at nights), the organic garden, the good weather, the dinners our host invited us for, friending other volunteers etc. all added to the good memories.
+The place itself was wonderful as the whole island always and there were many positive things about volunteering here, not just negative, which I also want to outline.
+I liked living in the camper so much (even with the termites...yes, I saw the termite outlets and heard their tiny scratching at nights), the organic garden, the good weather, the dinners our host invited us for, friending other volunteers, etc. all added to the good memories.

 I hired a car on my last week to visit some places I love and look for new ones to discover.
 I've said it before and I'm saying it again that I absolutely love driving on the long deserted roads, meet other travellers, and bond with nature.
 Travelling is so inspiring!
 During these last day trips, I won back my goofy, happy vibes and loving energies which I lost during my time at the volunteer place.
 I feel so FREE and HAPPY again!

 I also learned about myself that routine and I are still not best friends and that cleaning houses on daily basis is very tiring and boring.
 I bow in front of people who make a living from being full-time cleaners.
 All my respect!

 I'm intrigued to do more volunteering not just on the Canary Islands (definitely still my favourite place to be!) but around the world.
 I would rather volunteer at places where I learn something new e.g. arts and healing, or serve a good cause, particularly with children, animals, or plants.

 My next adventure, however, will be a paid role as I've run out of money again.
 I will be flying to a small island in Denmark for the summer to look after a little girl and help to improve her English.
 I'm super excited to explore it and explore the new culture with it!
-I'm also looking forward to the climate change.
+I'm also looking forward to climate change.
 I've turned a bit lazy under the Sun on the Canaries. ☀️